-This mode is usually used when a single AD7944 is connected to an SPI-compatible digital host with an interrupt input and when it is desired to keep CNV, which is used to sample the analog input, independent of the signal used to select the data reading.
+This mode is usually used when a single AD7985 is connected to an SPI-compatible digital host with an interrupt input and when it is desired to keep CNV, which samples the analog input, independent of the signal that selects the data reading.
 This independence is particularly important in applications where low jitter on CNV is desired.
-This mode is available only in normal conversion mode (TURBO low).
+This mode is available only in normal conversion mode (TURBO is low).
 The connection diagram is shown in Figure 32, and the corresponding timing is given in Figure 33.

 With SDI high, a rising edge on CNV initiates a conversion, selects $\overline{\text{CS}}$ mode, and forces SDO to high impedance.
 In this mode, CNV must be held high during the conversion phase and the subsequent data readback.
 (If SDI and CNV are low, SDO is driven low.)

-Prior to the minimum conversion time, SDI can be used to select other SPI devices, such as analog multiplexers, but SDI must be returned low before the minimum conversion time elapses and then held low for the maximum possible conversion time to guarantee the generation of the busy signal indicator.
+Prior to the minimum conversion time, SDI can select other SPI devices, such as analog multiplexers, but SDI must be returned low before the minimum conversion time elapses and then held low for the maximum possible conversion time to guarantee the generation of the busy signal indicator.

 When the conversion is complete, SDO goes from high impedance to low impedance.
 With a pull-up on the SDO line, this transition can be used as an interrupt signal to initiate the data readback controlled by the digital host.
-The AD7944 then enters the acquisition phase and powers down.
+The AD7985 then enters the acquisition phase and powers down.
 The data bits are then clocked out, MSB first, by subsequent SCK falling edges.
 The data is valid on both SCK edges.
-Although the rising edge can be used to capture the data, a digital host using the SCK falling edge allows a faster reading rate, provided that it has an acceptable hold time.
-After the optional 15th SCK falling edge or when SDI goes high (whichever occurs first), SDO returns to high impedance.
+Although the rising edge can capture the data, a digital host using the SCK falling edge allows a faster reading rate, provided that it has an accept-able hold time.
+After the optional 17th SCK falling edge or when SDI goes high (whichever occurs first), SDO returns to high impedance.